 Strengthening Market Value Chains to Increase Economic Opportunities

 Although almost 20 years have passed since Georgia achieved independence from the former Soviet Union, it continues to suffer political and economic turbulence.
-Starting in 2002, ACDI/VOCA worked to rejuvenate the Georgian economy through the $23 million, USAID-funded Support Added Value Enterprise Activity, later called AgVANTAGE.
+Starting in 2002, ACDI/VOCA worked to rejuvenate the Georgian economy through the USAID-funded Support Added Value Enterprise Activity, later called AgVANTAGE.
 The project strengthened the capacity of Georgia’s agricultural sector to capitalize on export opportunities and compete in global markets.
 AgVANTAGE helped build fully functioning market value chains, improved access to long-term credit and promoted a policy, legal and regulatory environment conducive to growth and development in Georgia.

 To increase export sales of Georgian products, AgVANTAGE identified new markets for specific products and then worked with stakeholders to strengthen their capacity to compete in them.
 Since the beginning of the project, new export markets for Georgian agricultural products were developed in Ukraine, Russia, the U.K., Poland, Germany, Italy and the Baltic states.
 Through the development of competitive market value chains, the project facilitated over $34 million in increased export sales of Georgian mandarins, greens, apples, hazelnuts and other products, which is $16 million higher than the project’s anticipated target sales.